faisaldialpad/hellouniverse/README.markdown

 4. Reverse a sentence.
 For example: `"Hello, how are you?"-->"you? are how Hello,"`.
 Can you also do this in place? `ReverseSentence.java`
 5. Reverse only words in a sentence.
 For example: `"Hello, how are you?"-->",olleH woh era ?uoy"`.
 You must do this in place. `ReverseWordsInSentence.java`
 6. Convert an `int` to a `String`.
 You can assume that the input is within integer limit and it can be negative. `ItoA.java`
+7. Write a function that returns all the possible combinations of a string.E.g., `aab-->[aab,aba,baa]` `StringPermutation.java`
+8. Write a function that takes a phone number, and returns all possibilities of words possible with that phone number by the phone key board.
+For example, if `8662665` is one such phone number then `TOOCOOL` is one of the possibilities. `PhoneKeyboardWordsList.java`

 ### Arrays and ArrayLists
 #### C/arrays/